abhishekkapoorx/c21-dara/README.md

-# IllumeWork - Century 21 Client Portal
+# Dara Dream Realty - Century 21

 A modern web application built for Century 21 real estate agents and their clients.
 This platform offers various real estate calculators, informational resources, and client management tools.